ypinhsuan/tp/docs/DeveloperGuide.md

    ![UndoRedoState4](images/UndoRedoState4.png)

 6. The user then executes `clear`, which calls `Model#commit(String commitMessage)`.
-   Since the `statePointer` is not pointing to the last entry of `tutorsPetStateList`, all Tutor's Pet states after the `statePointer` will be purged, and the new Tutor's Pet state after the `clear` command has executed will be saved into the `tutorsPetStateList`.
+   Since the `statePointer` is not pointing to the last entry of `tutorsPetStateList`, all Tutor's Pet states after the `statePointer` will be purged.
+   The new Tutor's Pet state, after the `clear` command has executed, will be saved into the `tutorsPetStateList`.

-   Future states after the `statePointer` are purged when saving a new state in order to maintain a linear history of revertible commands.
+   Future states after the `statePointer` are purged when saving a new state to maintain a linear history of revertible commands.
-   This is the behavior that most modern desktop applications follow.
+   This is the behaviour that most modern desktop applications follow.

    ![UndoRedoState5](images/UndoRedoState5.png)